 Anything not directly supporting and facilitating this story should be cut out.
 This does unfortunately mean that we don’t get some of the key TMNT supporting cast, particularly April O’Neil.
 I am aware that this basically reduces gender diversity to zero, and I’ll remedy that in Part 4 of my blog series, but I also think it’s better to exclude April than have her be nothing more than a damsel in distress.

 For structuring my one-shot, I have used the excellent format from the pre-set adventure in Dave Joria’s Masters of Umdaar.
-Also, thanks to Kenneth Holpert for his Umdaar write-ups of the villains NPCs Shredder, Baxter Stockman, and Bebop and Rocksteady.
+Also, thanks to Kenneth Holpert for his Umdaar write-ups of the villainous NPCs Shredder, Baxter Stockman, and Bebop and Rocksteady.
 I referred to them regularly while I was writing my own versions.

 This short adventure is intended to be played by the four turtles themselves (Leonardo, Raphael, Donatello, Michelangelo).